d-khan/Python-exercise/if_decision____.md

 # Decision statements

-Variables are human-friendly names of memory locations
+To execute or not to execute—that is the question.
+I have adapted a Shakespeare quote, originally written as "To be, or not to be—that is the question."
+Decision statements generally work in a similar way.
+You evaluate an expression, and if the result is true, you perform a specific action; otherwise, you take a different action.

 ## Objective

-1. Understand how to define variables in Python.
+1. Understand how decision statements are applied in Python
-2. Gain a clear understanding of how the Python interpreter allocates memory addresses to variables.
-3. Skilled in troubleshooting techniques.
+2. Skilled in troubleshooting techniques.

 ## Prerequisite

+- Input functions
-- Python literals lecture & lab
+- Python literals
-- Programming variables lecture
+- Programming variables

 ## What do you need to complete this exercise?